Best Running Rain Jackets of 2023

 Storage

 We trail runners aren’t always known for traveling light.
-We always have something we need to stash, be it our keys, snacks, or headlamp, and we like our pockets!
+We often have keys, snacks, or a headlamp to stash away, and we like our pockets!
 But as we’ve said, there’s a tradeoff: more storage results in a heavier jacket.
 If you’re on an adventure where you want a jacket with many pockets, you’re likely wearing something else with pockets, too, like a running pack, running shorts, or running belt.

 Packability

-Often, during a long event, a rain jacket is more of a just-in-case layer or is put on during a shower and taken off once the rain recedes.
+Often, a rain jacket is more of a just-in-case layer during a long event or is put on during a rain shower and taken off once things dry out.
 It is also part of the mandatory kit for several events.
 Your rain jacket will frequently just be taking a ride in your pack or waistbelt during a run, so it needs to be — you guessed it — packable.

 Packability goes hand in hand with weight — usually, the lighter the jacket, the smaller it will pack down.
-Many of our top jacket picks have an internal pocket that the body of the jacket can roll into, producing a package no bigger than your fist that can easily be stuffed into a hydration pack.
+Many of our top jacket picks have an internal pocket that the body of the jacket can roll into, producing a package no bigger than your fist that you can easily stuff into a hydration pack.
 Others are a bit bulkier but provide increased insulation, waterproofing, and storage capacity.
-Those looking to shave as much weight and volume possible with a jacket will gravitate towards a lighter jacket, like the Rab Phantom Waterproof Pull-On Jacket, the lightest jacket we tested.
-But, if you’re headed out in conditions you know will be wet, you might want to take the weight penalty and take a more robust jacket, such as our top pick, The North Face Summit Series Superior Futurelight Jacket.
+Those looking to shave as much weight and volume possible with a jacket will gravitate toward a lighter jacket, like the Rab Phantom Waterproof Pull-On Jacket or the Montane Unisex Minimus Nano Pull-On Waterproof Jacket.
+The Inov8 Raceshell HZ was the lightest jacket we tested at 94 grams.
+But, if you know the conditions will be wet, you might want to take the weight penalty and take a more robust jacket, such as our top pick, Patagonia’s Storm Racer Jacket.

 Layering